Garnar Lane Display Boxes

 Jon Campbell

 Jon Campbell is known for his engagement with Australian youth culture.
-For the last 20 years, Jon’s work has looked at the visual potential of words using vernacular language and popular culture.
+For the last 20 years, Jon’s work had explored the visual potential of words using vernacular language and popular culture.

-In recent paintings, Jon uses abstraction and graphic design to confuse the original function of the words and phrases and elevate them to a pictorial object.
-The negative spaces around the letters become positive.
+In recent paintings, Jon used abstraction and graphic design to confuse the original function of the words and phrases, elevating them to a pictorial object.
+The negative spaces around the letters became positive.

 Uncommon Ground (Traversing Edges and Corners) Danica Chappell